-MIN-640 Educational Ministries for Children

-An investigation of the developmental aspects of children and societal influences on childhood.
+MIN-640 Educational Ministries for Children An investigation of the developmental aspects of children and societal influences on childhood.
 Special attention will be given to the church's and parent's task in nurturing Christian faith for this important age group.
 Students will also gain a foundational overview of leading and programming effective ministries for children.

-MIN-641 Theology of Youth Ministry

-Students will seek to integrate a theologically-informed perspective with sound principles to create a philosophy of youth ministry.
+MIN-641Theology of Youth Ministry3Students will seek to integrate a theologicallyinformed perspective with sound principles to create a philosophy of youth ministry.
 Special attention will be given to exploring how adolescent faith is nurtured.

-The course engages students in readings, critical reflection, on-line discussion, and reflective and critical writing in areas foundational to adult religious education.
+MIN-643 Educational Ministries for Adults The course engages students in readings, critical reflection, on-line discussion, and reflective and critical writing in areas foundational to adult religious education.
 Consideration is given to the nature of knowing, adult learning theory, learner-centered teaching, diverse learning styles, and methods of instruction that facilitate adult learning.
 The course culminates for the student in the development of a written philosophy of adult religious education.